 registered means registered with the Registry for enforcement under section 16;

+time to pay order means an order made under section 21C, as amended from time to time;

-unpaid infringement amount, in relation to an order to pay or elect issued under section 17, means that amount of the modified penalty, and enforcement fees, specified in the order that has not been paid, or recovered under an enforcement warrant.
+unpaid infringement amount, in relation to a registered infringement notice, means that amount of the modified penalty, and enforcement fees, specified in the order to pay or elect for the infringement notice that has not been paid or recovered under an enforcement warrant.

 [Section 11 amended: No. 84 of 2004 s.
 80; No. 48 of 2012 s.
-9.]
+9; No. 25 of 2020 s.
+16.]

 12. Application